blue-luke/tic-tac-toe/README.md

 Halfway through writing the test to see if message to check for winner is sent

 Later, implement tracking current player

+Change how the board is printed, multiple lines